Business Enterprise Challenge

 - Discounted sponsorship packages

 How to get involved

-Contact our Corporate Fundraising Manager, Natalie Hutchins, at email@example.com or on 01590 613036 to confirm you would like to be one of our thirty organisations.
+Contact our Corporate Fundraising Manager, Natalie Hutchins, at email@example.com or on 01590 613036 or using the form below to confirm you would like to be one of our thirty organisations.
 We will then meet with you in person to sign an agreement and hand over the £100 cash.
-You will also receive a welcome pack with some fundraising ideas to get you started.

 "Living alone with a life-changing illness can be challenging.
 Often it’s just not possible to be neat and tidy, put stuff away or organise it in such a way that it’s still accessible.
 You know how it is, you’re sitting

 there facing a mountain of clothing and you want a particular shirt.
 It can be a lonely struggle.